empyreanx/vcap/README.md

 ## Example

-A minimal example of grabbing a raw frame and saving it to a file (without error checking):
+A minimal example (without error checking) of grabbing a frame and saving it as a PNG:

 ```c
 #include <vcap/vcap.h>